 How to Apply Heat Transfer Vinyl with a Heat Press

 Although different machines might slightly deviate, here are the general steps for heat pressing:

 - Open the heat press, turn on the power and set the thermostat to the right temperature.

 - Adjust the pressure using the pressure knob or the machine interface.
 The thicker your project is, the more pressure you will need to apply for a good transfer.

-- Place the heat transfer vinyl on top.
-Remember that the vinyl design should face the T-shirt and the plastic backing should face upwards.
+- Place the heat transfer vinyl on top shirt and remember that the vinyl design should face the T-shirt while the plastic backing should face upwards.

 - Close the heat press until it is firmly locked to start applying the heat.

 - When the time is up, open the heat press again and remove the shirt.
 Be careful not to burn yourself as the shirt can be quite hot.

 HTV either comes as warm peel or cold peel.
 This indicates whether you have to remove the plastic backing while it is still hot or after letting it cool down.
 Normally it is clearly labelled on the vinyl which type it is.

 If your vinyl is warm peel, make sure to use some kind of protective gloves not to protect yourself in the process.